19hours/sg-statutes/Acts/Central Provident Fund Act.md

 [57/2007 wef 28/12/2007]

-(2) Notwithstanding any written or other law , every investment made by a member of the Fund under any scheme in accordance with any regulations made under section 77(1)(n), and the proceeds and benefits of the investment, shall not be assignable, transferable, attached, sequestered or levied upon for or in respect of any debt or claim, or be subject to any set-off of any nature for any debt owing by the member.
+(2) Notwithstanding any written or other law but subject to sections 27G and 27H and any regulations made under section 77(1), every investment made by a member of the Fund under any scheme in accordance with any regulations made under section 77(1)(n), and the proceeds and benefits of the investment, shall not be assignable, transferable, attached, sequestered or levied upon for or in respect of any debt or claim, or be subject to any set-off of any nature for any debt owing by the member.

 [15/2006 wef 01/07/2006]